 If you're an entrepreneur, then you already know that copywriting plays a major role in everything from marketing to networking, B2B or B2C.
-It's what makes every email, landing page, press release, lead magnet, and yes, even video, so great.

 Without copywriting, all aspects of your marketing campaign would crumble.